6 Real Tips to Conquer Jet Lag

 If you do get up, don’t make the room too light, or your body will think it was right about it being daytime already.

 Tip #3: Get It Right While You’re Still on the Plane

 The experts, whoever they may be, are always saying that you have to drink lots of water on a plane, not too much alcohol, get up and move regularly, and the list goes on.
 But the experts are saying this with good cause and I’m sure that I suffer less from jet lag when I take care of myself on the flight.

 As tempting as it can be to indulge in that free wine on a long flight (and heck, I don’t even have to drive!), I try to stop at a small glass with a meal.
 One glass helps me sleep, so I figure that’s helping.
 Otherwise I drink endless amounts of water which has the healthy side effect of me having to get up often to visit the bathroom.
 Since I started following this routine more closely, my jet lag recovery time has substantially decreased.

 Tip #4: Are You a Night-Flighter or Not?

-If you are really keen to avoid jet lag, you might have to go back to the planning stages.
+If you are keen to avoid jet lag, you might have to go back to the planning stages.
 You also need to know whether or not you’re good at sleeping on planes or not.
-And then you’ve got two choices: if you can sleep like a baby as you’re hurtling through the air (I can’t), then you can time your flight to include an “overnight” trip (remember, time is all relative here), which means one that arrives at your destination in the morning.
+And then you’ve got two choices: if you can sleep like a baby as you’re hurtling through the air (I can’t), then you can time your flight to include an “overnight” trip (remember, time is all relative here), which means arriving at your destination in the morning.

 Travelers like me who are lucky to snooze for a few minutes should go for a “daytime” flight that lands in the late afternoon or evening, at which time you’ll be so exhausted from a prolonged lack of sleep that you’ll be able to fall asleep at the right time.